Soul Doctor: Critical reception

 The Soul Doctor musical was reviewed by many publications following its openings in New York and Miami.
 Barbara Siegel in Theatre Mania wrote in her review: "The story is going to be compared to The Jazz Singer, but the engaging and often moving new musical has a good deal more thematic depth that its predecessor."
 Lisa Klug's review in Jewlicious.com concluded: "With plenty of good Jewish perspectives on the comedy of life, it had me laughing, singing and clapping ... it's so good ... [and] is only going to get better and better."

+The show faced some criticism for not including the allegations of sexual abuse among the controversies that emerged during and after Carlebach's lifetime, and some critics characterized it as a "sanitized" account of his life.
+Scott Brown, in Vulture, wrote: "Soul Doctor was commissioned with the blessing of Carlebach’s surviving heirs, and maintains a steady, almost hypnotic adulation of its subject that leaves civilians so soothed they’re practically numb.
+(You’ll hear no mention of the posthumous sexual harassment charges lodged against Rabbi Shlomo.
+Drugs, sex, women: It’s all paved over with warm kugel.)
+Against all this reverent keening, Carlebach’s music, which has been adapted here with new lyrics, feels like a pleasant Epsom-salt bath."

 Frank Scheck, in The New York Post, praised Eric Anderson's performance, writing: "Eric Anderson beautifully suggests Carlebach's soft-spoken, gentle appeal, as well as the charisma that jolted him to stardom.
 Erica Ash is equally superb as Simone, whether quietly conveying the singer's fierce dignity or delivering stunning versions of signature classics such as "Sinnerman."
 Jason Zinoman also praised Anderson's performance in The New York Times, writing: "Transforming from a mild-mannered rabbi into a kinetic dynamo, Anderson imbues his numbers with their own arc, often starting in a meditative mood before slowly building to a joyous, leaping roar."

 Following its 2013 opening on Broadway, the Soul Doctor show was reviewed by The New York Times, Associated Press, The Hollywood Reporter, and Newsday, all of whom applauded Anderson's performance as Carlebach while comparing the show to Fiddler on the Roof and Hair, and giving overall mixed to positive reviews of the musical.